 Do you want to practice French today?
 That is possible!
 Just contact one of our teachers today.

-This lesson focuses on discussing family-related plans and ambitions in French at the A2 level.
-You will learn how to talk about weekend plans, professional ambitions, and planning a family, using appropriate verb tenses and useful expressions that naturally fit conversations about personal and family life.
+This lesson focuses on discussing family-related plans and ambitions in French, aimed at A2 learners.
+You will explore common expressions and vocabulary to talk about weekend plans, professional ambitions, and planning a family.
+It develops your ability to use various verb tenses and conjugations, especially involving reflexive verbs and the past tense.

 Key Vocabulary and Expressions